Skogarmadr/bachelor-thesis/chapters/04-cryptography.md

 #### Cryptographic Hash Function :

-A cryptographic hash function is a `one-way` hash function that takes input data of any size and returns an output of a fixed size.
+A cryptographic hash function is a `one-way` hash function that takes an input data of any size and returns an output of a fixed size.
 The input to a hash function is called a `pre-image` or `message`.
 The output from the hash function is called the `hash value` or `digest`.
 The hash function is used to produce a `fingerprint`.
 Bitcoin and Ethereum don't use the same hash functions.
-Bitcoin uses SHA-2 known by `SHA-256` and Ethereum SHA-3 also known by `Keccak-256`.
+Bitcoin uses `SHA-2` known by `SHA256` and Ethereum `SHA-3` also known by `Keccak-256`.

 ## Private and Public Key